spcourse/python/en/dictionaries/use/contents.md

 ### get

-Sometimes when we use a key that's not in the dictionary we do not want it to throw an error.
+Sometimes when we use a key that is not in the dictionary we do not want it to throw an error.
 But instead return a default value (for example `0`).
 For this, we can use the `get()` function instead of the square brackets, and as the second argument tell the dictionary what value we want if the key is not present in the dictionary:

     >>> basket.get('mango', 0)
     0